Neutrinoless double beta decay: Experiments and results

 Experimentally of interest and thus measured is the sum of the kinetic energies of the two emitted electrons.
 It should equal the $Q$-value of the respective nucleus for neutrinoless double beta emission.

 The table shows a summary of the currently best limits on the lifetime of 0νββ.
-From this, it can be deduced that neutrinoless double beta decay is an extremely rare process, if it occurs at all.
+This data indicates that if it occurs at all, neutrinoless double beta decay is an extremely rare process.